- This article was written for Thunderbird but also applies to the Mozilla Suite (though some menu sequences may differ).

 - Check for incoming messages that might have been sent with an incorrect date.
 That can make the message hide anywhere among old messages in the list, due to the sorting.
 Check that the system date for your computer is correct - if it's incorrect, that could cause messages to appear out of sequence.

-- It's possible that the ".msf" files (index files) are corrupted.
-To rebuild the index of a folder, right-click it, select Properties, and choose "Rebuild Folder" from the General Information tab.
+- It's possible that the ".msf" files (so called index files used to cache the folder listing) are corrupted.
+To rebuild a folder listing right-click on that folder in the folder pane, select Properties, and choose "Rebuild Folder" from the General Information tab.
 You can also close Thunderbird and manually delete them from your profile folder; they will be rebuilt when Thunderbird starts.

 - Check whether some of the messages in the folder are fragmented or compacting doesn't seem to work.
 You might also see some of your messages having dates of 1969 (due to a missing a Date: header) or the summary file being rebuilt whenever you open a folder.
 If this happens your folder is probably corrupt due to not compacting it regularly.
 Depending upon how corrupt it is it might have just hidden or permanently lost the missing messages.
 See the second method in Compacting doesn’t seem to work.